 - consumption of trans fats negatively affects cholesterol levels - reduces concentrations of HDL cholesterol ("good" cholesterol) and increases concentrations of low-density LDL cholesterol ("bad" cholesterol)

 Trans fats do exist in nature but also occur during the processing of polyunsaturated fatty acids in food production.
-Naturally occurring trans fats have been found to be beneficial compared to artificial trans fats.
+Naturally occurring trans fats haven’t been shown to be harmful, although research is admittedly lacking.
 Natural trans fats are found in dairy products and meat from grass-fed animals.

 Artificial trans fats are referred to as "metabolic poison".
 Eliminate these from your diet by avoiding foods that contain hydrogenated or partially hydrogenated oils.
 These types of trans fats are typically found in margarines, cookies, crackers or even French fries.